MEET OUR PARISH LEADERS

 St. Timothy’s Prayer Ministry is founded on Jesus’ command to love each other as He has loved us (John 13:34-35) and the Biblical admonition for all believers in Jesus Christ to make prayer a continual priority in our lives (1 Thessalonians 5:17).

-Our Prayer Ministry consists of eight members.
+Our Prayer Ministry consists of members of the church.
 Through regularly praying together, we are learning to lovingly bear each other’s burdens as we pray for the personal requests we receive.
 A vital part of this ministry is sending cards of Christian encouragement to family and friends of those who have requested us to do so, both locally and to those not living in the Jonesboro area.